Wellsville, New York: Primary and secondary schools

 Wellsville Central School District serves pre-K-12 on two campuses.
-In 2004, the district completed a multimillion-dollar building project creating a new middle school, additions to the high and elementary schools, and a new swimming pool.
-In 2010, the district upgraded the elementary school and athletic fields, complete with a multi-purpose, all-weather stadium.
-The Wellsville High School's newspaper, The Owl, was founded in 1907 and is one of the longest-running student newspapers in New York State.
+In 2004, the district creating a new middle school, additions to the high and elementary schools, and a new swimming pool.
+In 2010, the district upgraded the elementary school and athletic fields, with a stadium.

-Wellsville is also home to the Immaculate Conception School (ICS) of Allegany County, a Diocesan regional school, ranked No. 5 of 194 middle schools in Western New York by the Buffalo-based Business First.

 Colleges

-Wellsville is home to Alfred State College's School of Applied Technology which includes the Culinary Arts School, automotive department, building trades, and a Sustainable Advanced Manufacturing Center (SAMC) opened in 2016.
+Alfred State College's School of Applied Technology includes the culinary arts school, automotive department, building trades, and a sustainable advanced manufacturing center.